Clean up the file server. Consolidate data and access rights

 The way to a tidy file server

-No new share changes anything about the chaos and the sheer size of your data structures.
-And even a migration to Sharepoint will not solve this problem.
-Imagine an apartment that is slowly being filled with garbage because nobody has ever put anything in the basement or on the bulky waste.
-In order to create order again, they will certainly not sort the old junk into new cupboards.
-No, the old stuff has to go, of course.
+No new share will change the chaos and sheer size of your data structures.
+And a migration to Sharepoint will not solve this problem either.
+Imagine an apartment that is slowly becoming full of rubbish because no one has ever taken anything down to the basement or to the bulky waste bin.
+You certainly won't put the old junk into new cupboards to bring order back.
+No, the old junk has to go, that's clear.
 And first of all!
-With this simple principle, your tidying project will be a success.
+With this simple principle, your tidying up project will be a success.

 With regard to the file server, it is therefore very important to first remove old data and structures, as we do as standard with our migration solution migRaven.one implement.
 We recommend a selection process that involves the departments or data owners in order to find outdated data.
 This task varies in complexity depending on the size of the file system and can be greatly simplified by a task management system.

-If the productive and the old data are separated from each other, you can design an optimal new data structure and actually focus on the current data.
-In the end, they only have to be transferred to the new structure.
-Depending on requirements, old data can still be made available in an archive, as we do with migRaven Data Retention, for example.
+If the productive and old data are separated from each other, you can design an optimal new data structure and actually focus on the current data.
+At the end, you only have to transfer it to the new structure.
+If necessary, old data can be made available in an archive, as we do with migRaven Data Retention, for example.

 TOP